-MAT Distinctiveness
+MAT DISTINCTIVENESS

 The Loras MAT program was designed to be distinctive from other entry-level programs due to the strengths and educational backgrounds of the faculty in addition to the unique opportunities provided on the Loras campus and in the Tri-State area.
 The faculty will provide a quality background in athletic training based upon their varying career paths prior to entering academia.
 This includes a focus on health, wellness, and providing quality healthcare.
 This will allow the graduate of the Loras MAT program to be prepared for the ever changing field of athletic training.
 At the national level, the focus of athletic training is shifting toward a bigger seat at the table with other allied healthcare providers.
 This is provided by the Loras MAT program through the 9+ credits focused on health and wellness in both athletes and the general public.
 Additionally, the clinical experiences have been set up to provide quality experiences in a shortened time frame.
-With the exception of Drake University, no other 3+2 programs are planned to exist in the state of lowa as of this moment.